-Reduction in the frequency of the meal or the overall energy intake coupled with vigorous exercise has been shown to assist in weight loss and its management.
+Fact 1: The reduction in the frequency of the meal or the overall energy intake coupled with vigorous exercise promotes weight loss.

-Make your environment work for you not against you.
+Fact 2: Make your environment work for you not against you.
 Start by throwing out all the junk foods/snacks, such as salty crackers, cakes, sweets from your refrigerators and kitchen cabinets.
 Remember, prevention is better than cure.
-Better to not have these triggers readily lying around the house than to, maybe, walk to a nearby bodega or grocery to buy them when the craving becomes uncontrollable.
-The initial period will, undoubtedly, be difficult but sticking to the plan ensures a certain success at the end.
-Think about the end goal in mind for your well-being and loved ones.
+The initial withdrawal period will be difficult, but kepp the end goal in mind.

-To prevent childhood obesity, families need convenient access to healthy, affordable foods.
-Recent data shows that just in New York City, approximately, four hundred thousand (400,000) children live in homes that lack access to healthy, affordable food.
+Fact 3: To prevent childhood obesity, families need convenient access to healthy, affordable foods.
+Recent data shows that just in New York City, approximately, 400,000 children live in homes that lack access.
 Far too many families, especially, those from under-served and underprivileged neighborhoods do not have enough nutritious food to eat each day, resulting in food insecurity.
 Plus, childhood obesity is an epidemic, leading to life-threatening health problems, such as, diabetes, heart conditions and even cancer.
-Against this backdrop, the American Obesity Foundation (AOF) actively works with area-based community organizations in support of the following:
+Against this backdrop, AOF actively works with area-based community organizations in support of the following:

 - Improvements to the nutritional value of the food children eat in schools, child care centers and after-school programs